tapanand/test/README.md

 Please, use this repository to fork the project into your account and submit the link to us (by email) with the final solution when done.

+We appreciate that you are spending your valuable personal time on this.
+This task should take two to three hours, however you can spend as long as you wish on it.

+Please don't feel you need to have a perfect solution - one that works is enough!
+We look forward to receiving this back from you within 5 days - if you need more time, please let us know.

+When you're finished with the assessment, please send us an email with a link to your solution.

 ## Application

 The purpose of this exercise is to build an application based on the provided mockups and requirements below: